 Metered Parking

-There are over 2,300 metered parking spots located Downtown, Jewelry District, College Hill, Wayland Square, Atwells Avenue and Smith Hill.
-The current meter rate is $1.25 per hour, or 25 cents for every 12 minutes.
-Short-term parking costs are $0.75 for 30 minutes or 25 cents for every 10 minutes.
+There are over 2,300 metered parking spots located in Providence.
+Metered spaces can be found in Downtown, the Jewelry District, College Hill, Wayland Square, Federal Hill and near the State House and Providence Train Station.
+The current meter rate is $1.25 per hour (25 cents /12 minutes).
+Short-term parking costs $0.75 for 30 minutes (25 cents /10 minutes).

 For information on paying a parking ticket, click here.